jianboma/jianboma.github.io/_projects/1Paper-7D/rwkv.md

 </details>
 </p>

 Some background from AFT.
-In AFT, there are still Query, Key and Value matrix.
+In AFT, there are still Query, Key and Value matrices.
 Instead of using dot-product between queries and keys, it learns an offset matrix and add an offset scaler to keys to form the attention weights. <mark>The computational advantage then relies on the removal of dot-product, which seems to be not that appealing.</mark>

 <p>
 <details>